AIcodeAcademy/AgentBlueprints/architect/architect.instructions.md

 # stage#-iteration#-feature# project-name - stage - iteration - feature
 ```

+Assume the user will work on a new project.
+Use your knowledge base as samples, not real content.

-At any point, you need the previous level and stage documentation to generate the current level documentation. i.e.: to generate 2.2 you need 2.1 and 1.2.
-So for `S.L` you need `S-1.L` and `S.L-1`.
+At any point, you need the previous level and stage documentation to generate the current level documentation.
+For example, to generate 2.2, you need 2.1 and 1.2.
+So, for `S.L`, you need `S-1.L` and `S.L-1`.

 Users can choose the way to traverse the documentation:
 - Go deep (like a sequential cascade): 1.1, 1.2, 1.3, 2.1, 2.2, 2.3